 Diesel Vehicles Using Biodiesel

 Biodiesel and conventional diesel vehicles are one in the same.
 Although light-, medium-, and heavy-duty diesel vehicles are not technically "alternative fuel" vehicles, many are capable of running on biodiesel.
 Biodiesel, which is most often used as a blend with regular diesel fuel, can be used in many diesel vehicles without any engine modification.
-The most common biodiesel blend is B20, which is 20% biodiesel and 80% conventional diesel.
+The most common biodiesel blend is B20, which is 6% to 20% biodiesel blended with petroleum diesel.
 B5 (5% biodiesel, 95% diesel) is also commonly used in fleets.

 Before using biodiesel, be sure to check your engine warranty to ensure that higher-level blends of this alternative fuel don't void or affect it (all OEMs accept the use of B5, and many accept the use of B20).
 High-level biodiesel blends (blends over B20) can have a solvency effect in engines and fuel systems that previously used petroleum diesel which may result in degraded seals and clogged fuel filters.